gdi-de/apworkshop2026_ldtutorial/Trinkwasserbrunnen.md

 ## How many instances per table row?

-Having chosen the columns which should become part of the new RDF dataset, the question arises to how many RDF instances the dataset will resolve.
+Having chosen the columns which should become part of the new RDF dataset, the question arises as to how many RDF instances the dataset will resolve.

 > [!IMPORTANT]
 > - Create new instances when a group of columns described can be described as its own entity